Indiana University

 • NTLMv2: This is the latest version of the available Windows authentication protocols, and is the most secure.

-The LAN Manager Authentication Level can be set relatively low to ensure compatibility with computers using other authentication protocols, because not all clients can use the highest level available.
+Because not all clients can use the highest level available, the LAN Manager Authentication Level can be set relatively low to ensure compatibility with computers using other authentication protocols.
 However, increasing compatibility also increases vulnerability, as the older LM and NTLMv1 protocols are now considered insecure.
-To find the setting, see In Windows XP or later, how do I view my LAN Manager Authentication Level setting?
+To find the setting, see ARCHIVED: In Windows XP or later, how do I view my LAN Manager Authentication Level setting?

 The following six options are available; the level numbers refer to the corresponding registry key settings: